sleepless-dao/drips-cli/application.md

 ## Project Description :page_facing_up:
 We want to make it easy for open source projects to get funding.
 That's why we want to make opening a drip just as easy as creating a git repo.

-End goal: Fund projects instead of indivuals.
+End goal: Fund radicle projects.

 ## Deliverables :nut_and_bolt: